 Sealy's Alison Jones says: 'Using the best candles in your bedroom is not only visually appealing but it will also bring a gorgeous scent into the air that can help you drift off to sleep.

-'Similarly, listening to the sounds of logs burning on an open fire can be incredibly relaxing, to replicate the soothing, crackling sound perfectly, accompany this with a wood wick candle.
+'Similarly, listening to bedroom soundscapes such as logs burning on an open fire can be incredibly relaxing, to replicate the soothing, crackling sound perfectly, accompany this with a wood wick candle.

 'Alternatives to candles include essential oil diffusers, electric wax melt burners, reed diffusers and even incense sticks, which do not require an open flame.'